mattp2003/MyDigitalAssistance/README.md

 ### Calender & Clock Feature:
 - There will be a live clock on the top of the screen which is consistent and updating to reflect the real time.
 - We will implement a calender feature as well, which will show the current day highlighted.
-- We haven't decided to use any API for our calendar feature since we haven't learned about backend development yet.
-However, if we decided to use, we are aiming Google Calendar.

 ### External API Feature (weather)
 - We will use OpenWeatherMap API to access daily weather information.
 - Upon external data retrieval, we automatically add weather reminders to the user's daily tasks (e.g. remember to bring your umbrella, wear your jacket, put on your sunglasses, ...).
 - We will also determine a threshold level to warn the user if the weather condition would affect their daily activity (proximity).
 - Connecting this feature to our calendar feature, the user would only be able to access the weather information once he/she clicks on a specific date.
 This would reduce the amount of data traffic that we have to constantly process.

-### Additional API Feature (openai)
-- Integrate an AI chat box in case the user does want its recommendation on their daily tasks.
-- We could train it to focus on healthy lifestyle behaviors.
-- The goal is to personalize with the user's habits and living styles.

 ### Potential Template References:
 - Menu: [Notion Template](https://www.notion.so/)